Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

+- Baylor and its opponents have gone over 141.5 combined points in 20 of 30 games this season.

+- The average point total in Baylor's games this year is 147.4, 5.9 more than this matchup's over/under.

-- So far this season, the Bears have compiled a 16-14-0 record against the spread.
+- The Bears have a 16-14-0 record against the spread this season.

+- Baylor has won 13, or 61.9%, of the 21 games it has played as the favorite this season.

 - Baylor has been at least a -600 moneyline favorite three times this season and won all of those games.

-- The sportsbooks' moneyline implies a 85.7% chance of a victory for the Bears.
+- The oddsmakers' moneyline implies a 85.7% chance of a victory for Baylor.

-- So far this season, UCSB has put together an 18-12-0 record against the spread.

-- The Gauchos have been listed as an underdog of +425 or more on two occasions this season and won both games.

 Baylor vs. UCSB Over/Under Stats